Mersel AI Platform Capabilities

 * Re-publish updated content with visible "last updated" dates.

-* Monitor which of your pages are being cited and which have dropped off.
+* Monitor which pages are being cited and which have dropped off.

 * Prioritize refreshing high-value pages targeting bottom-of-funnel prompts.